 Applicants may apply online for financial aid at www.fafsa.ed.gov or call CPI's financial aid office at 814.359.2793 (Ext.
 262) for more information.
-Filling out the FAFSA will automatically begin the Federal Pell Grant applications.
+Filling out the FAFSA will automatically begin the Title IV fund application.
 There is no financial obligation to fill out the FAFSA.